grantlouisherman/Notes/projects/PersonalNoteServer.md

 ## Personal Note Server

 ## Goal
-To create a simple service for me to record ideas and then be able to create mind maps via some LL
+To create a simple service for me to record ideas and then be able to create mind maps via some LL, also for personal we get text messages from it reminding me
 ## What we will need
 - Web Server
 - Simple UI for me to write down notes